-- B. AND WHEREAS a federal Environmental Assessment Review Panel has reviewed an Environmental Impact Statement (the "Impact Statement") which was prepared by BHPB for the Project and was designed to identify environmental impacts and measures to mitigate the potentially adverse impacts and has held public hearings and has recommended that the federal government approve the Project subject to the panel's recommendations; - C. AND WHEREAS BHPB has conducted research and studies in connection with the Project and intends to continue to conduct research and studies in connection with the Project; - D. AND WHEREAS BHPB proposes to conduct adaptive environmental management to minimize the environmental impact of the Project and in connection therewith it is necessary and appropriate to ensure that research and monitoring with respect to the effects of the Project (including, without limitation, pit groundwater, water quality, lake biology, wildlife, wildlife habitat, stream biology, hydrology, reclamation, vegetation, permafrost, climate, ambient air quality, stationary emission sources and the cumulative effects of the Project; - E. AND WHEREAS the parties wish to establish an Independent Environmental Monitoring Agency; - F. AND WHEREAS Canada, the GNWT and BHPB wish to enter into an environmental agreement in order to ensure that environmental and related matters and requirements in respect of the Project, in addition to those matters addressed under specific legislation, regulations, water licences, surface leases, land use permits, fish habitat authorizations or other environmental agreements or regulatory instruments, are expressly addressed in a legally binding agreement; - G. AND WHEREAS BHPB and the Aboriginal Peoples have entered into or are in the process of negotiating and settling impact and benefit agreements in connection with the Project; - H. AND WHEREAS, subject to the normal regulatory process and the requirement to obtain regulatory approvals, the Minister has announced the Government of Canada's approval of the Project;
+- B. AND WHEREAS a federal Environmental Assessment Review Panel has reviewed an Environmental Impact Statement (the "Impact Statement") which was prepared by BHP for the Project and was designed to identify environmental impacts and measures to mitigate the potentially adverse impacts and has held public hearings and has recommended that the federal government approve the Project subject to the panel's recommendations; - C. AND WHEREAS BHP has conducted research and studies in connection with the Project and intends to continue to conduct research and studies in connection with the Project; - D. AND WHEREAS BHP proposes to conduct adaptive environmental management to minimize the environmental impact of the Project and in connection therewith it is necessary and appropriate to ensure that research and monitoring with respect to the effects of the Project (including, without limitation, pit groundwater, water quality, lake biology, wildlife, wildlife habitat, stream biology, hydrology, reclamation, vegetation, permafrost, climate, ambient air quality, stationary emission sources and the cumulative effects of the Project with respect to all of these) be carried out throughout the term of the Project; - E. AND WHEREAS the parties wish to establish an Independent Environmental Monitoring Agency; - F. AND WHEREAS Canada, the GNWT and BHP wish to enter into an environmental agreement in order to ensure that environmental and related matters and requirements in respect of the Project, in addition to those matters addressed under specific legislation, regulations, water licences, surface leases, land use permits, fish habitat authorizations or other environmental agreements or regulatory instruments, are expressly addressed in a legally binding agreement; - G. AND WHEREAS BHP and the Aboriginal Peoples have entered into or are in the process of negotiating and settling impact and benefit agreements in connection with the Project; - H. AND WHEREAS, subject to the normal regulatory process and the requirement to obtain regulatory approvals, the Minister has announced the Government of Canada's approval of the Project;

-NOW THEREFORE, in consideration of the premises and the covenants herein contained and other good and valuable consideration, the receipt and sufficiency of which is hereby acknowledged by the parties hereto, BHPB, Canada and the GNWT covenant and agree as follows:
+NOW THEREFORE, in consideration of the premises and the covenants herein contained and other good and valuable consideration, the receipt and sufficiency of which is hereby acknowledged by the parties hereto, BHP, Canada and the GNWT covenant and agree as follows: